klurpicolo/just-my-note/README.md

 This notes might not be correct.
 This is just a summary or key note from what I understand.
 Therefore, It contains only core that worth to note it down and remember.

 To finish list
+- deployment strategy
+- kubernetes/CommandLine
-- K8s network
+- Terraform

 Learning list
-- Devops skill
+- Devops skills
-  - terraform
   - argocd
   - flux
   - datree
   - istio
+  - elastic stack

+- Languages
+  - Go